replicante-io/replicante.io/content/_index.md

 Knowing when things are not as expected is good.
 Automatically bringing things back to the desired state is better!

-By accepting that bad things happen from the [specifications](./docs/specs/) level it is also possible to determine corrective actions and perform them.
+By accepting that bad things happen from the [specification]({{% docs-link "spec" "stable" %}}) level it is also possible to determine corrective actions and perform them.

 Don't be too scared though: the model can also tell us when it is safe to act.
 Nothing is done if there is a risk to the data.